Mango Study Participants Needed

 What is expected of participants?

-Participants will be randomized to 12 weeks of mango (1.5 servings per day) followed by 12 weeks off of mango following a 4 week break, or vice versa.
+Participants will be randomized to 12 weeks of mango (1.5 servings per day) followed by 12 weeks off of mango following a 4 to 8 week break, or vice versa.
 Mangos will be available for pick up every 2 weeks.

 Participants are expected to visit the clinic 8 times during the study (about once a month).
 Body composition measurements which means measuring your weight, body fat mass and muscle mass using an InBody machine will be done at each of the clinic visits (8 total) by a trained clinician.
 During three of these visits participants will be fasting (this means that you must have nothing to eat and drink except water after 8 p.m. the evening before) to provide blood samples.
 About 3 tablespoons of blood will be collected during the blood draw visits.